Wolves in Ireland: In prehistory

-The grey wolf (Canis lupus) is a canine of the order Carnivora, an apex predator largely feeding on ungulates.
+The Eurasian wolf (Canis lupus lupus) is a canine of the order Carnivora, a subspecies of the grey wolf (Canis lupus), and an apex predator largely feeding on ungulates.

 The earliest radiocarbon date for Irish wolf remains come from excavated cave sites in Castlepook Cave, north of Doneraile, County Cork, and dates back to 34,000 BC.
 Wolf bones discovered in a number of other cave sites, particularly in the counties of Cork, Waterford and Clare indicate the presence of wolves throughout the Midlandian ice age which probably reached its peak between 20,000 BC and 18,000 BC.

 By about 14,000 BC, Ireland became separated from Great Britain, which, itself, still formed part of mainland Europe, to become an island.
 Wolves were one of just a few species of land animal in Ireland that survived through the Nahanagan Stadial, a cold period that occurred between 10,800 BC and 9500 BC.

 Wolves were a major part of Ireland's postglacial fauna, as evidenced by their prominence in ancient Irish myths and legends, in a number of place names (both Irish and English), in archaeological sites, along with a considerable number of historical references.